sam-rubyy/vulpes-structures-of-programming/DOCUMENTATION.md

 ## Declarations and Types
 - Variables: `var::type name = expression;` or `const::type name = expression;`.
 The `::type` part is optional; without it the compiler stores integers by default when no initializer is provided.
-- `const` is parsed but not enforced at code‑generation time; treat const variables as write‑once by convention.
+- `const` is parsed but not enforced at code generation time; treat const variables as write‑once by convention.
 - Supported types map to LLVM IR as: `int -> i32`, `float -> double`, `bool -> i1`, `string -> i8*`, `void -> void`.
 Unrecognised types default to `int`.

 ## Functions